Aachen: Expulsion of Aachen Jews

 On 16 May 1815, the Jewish community of the city offered an homage in its synagogue to the Prussian king, Friedrich Wilhelm III.
 In 1862, a large synagogue was built, later called the Old Synagogue.
 By 1933, 1,345 Jews lived in the city.
 On Kristallnacht in 1938, the synagogue was destroyed.
 By the onset of World War II in 1939, many Jews had emigrated or were arrested, and only 782 remained in the city.
 At the end of the war in 1945, only 62 Jews lived in the city.
 As of 2003, 1,434 Jews were again living in Aachen.

+Postwar period

+Subsequent the German surrender finishing the Battle of Aachen 21 October 1944, the Supreme Headquarters Allied Expeditionary Force acted as military government.
+Aachen within the northern part of Rhine Province became part of British occupation zone in Germany.
+Aachen also belonged to the British zone under Belgian control.
+By Ordinance No. 46, British Military Government created the "Land Nordrhein/Westfalen", including the "Regierungsbezirk Aachen", 23 August 1946.
+23 May 1949 Aachen became part of the Federal Republic of Germany.
+With the Aachen Law of 1971, Aachen was merged with Kornelimünster, Brand, Walheim, Laurensberg, Richterich, Haaren, Eilendorf.
+After the abolition of the Aachen governmental district, August 1972, Aachen became part of the Cologne governmental district.

 21st century

 The city of Aachen has developed into a technology hub as a by-product of hosting one of the leading universities of technology in Germany with the RWTH Aachen (Rheinisch-Westfälische Technische Hochschule), known especially for mechanical engineering, automotive and manufacturing technology as well as for its research and academic hospital Klinikum Aachen, one of the largest medical facilities in Europe.